shape

 You can ask your GP or your current treatment provider for a referral letter.

-As soon as we receive a referral letter from your GP or current treatment provider, based on the information in the referral letter and information about any previous treatment, Arkin’s Central Registration (CAA) will determine whether treatment at the NPI is appropriate.
+As soon as we receive a referral letter from your GP or current treatment provider then, based on the information in the referral letter as well as the details of any previous treatment, Arkin’s Central Registration (CAA) will determine whether treatment at the NPI is appropriate.
 We may need to ask further questions.
 One of the practitioners at CAA will then contact you and/or your GP/referring physician.
-If the screening reveals that treatment at the NPI is not appropriate for your particular problems, we will inform you and the referring physician accordingly.
-If treatment at the NPI is appropriate, you will be called to make an appointment.
+If the screening reveals that treatment at the NPI is not appropriate for your particular issues, we will inform you and the referring physician accordingly.
+If treatment at the NPI is appropriate, we will call you to make an appointment.
 Depending on our waiting lists, this may take some time.
 The intake interview will be confirmed by letter addressed to you and your referring physician and you will also receive an email containing login details for your own digital account where you can obtain more information to prepare for your intake interview.
 In the letter in which we confirm your intake interview, you will also be asked to bring the following documents with you (or to have copies made during the intake):

 • copy of a valid ID document (passport or driving licence);

-Read more details about our intake procedure here.
+Read more about our intake procedure here (Dutch).

 Costs

-For people with insurance in the Netherlands, treatment at the NPI is covered by the Healthcare Insurance Act.
+For people with insurance in the Netherlands, treatment at the NPI is covered by the Healthcare Insurance Act (Zorgverzekeringswet).
 In certain cases, your insurer may inform you that they have no contract with the NPI.
 However, the NPI is part of the Arkin organisation and all Dutch health insurers have a contract with Arkin.
-Treatment by the NPI will be covered via this contract.
+Treatment by the NPI will be covered under this contract.

 Rights, duties and privacy

-NPI guarantees the protection of the privacy of its clients.
-NPI clients are entitled to the right to privacy, the right of inspection, and the right to make modifications.
+The NPI guarantees to protect the privacy of its clients.
+NPI clients have the right to privacy, the right of access and the right to rectification with regard to their personal data.

 Privacy

-Personal data protection is bound by laws and regulations.
-We handle personal data with great care.
-Privacy regulations apply at NPI in the same way as for all Arkin units.
-These regulations outline the rules our employees are bound by when it comes to handling personal data and files.
-Please read the complete privacy regulations here.
-You can also request a copy from our secretariat by calling +31 20 590 4700.
+Personal data protection is governed by laws and regulations.
+We take great care to ensure the security and confidentiality of personal data.
+Privacy regulations are consistently applied across the entire Arkin organisation, including at the NPI.
+These regulations outline the rules by which our employees are bound when it comes to handling personal data and files.
+You can read the complete set of here.
+You can also request a copy from our secretariat by calling 020 590 4700 (+31 20 590 4700 if calling from outside the Netherlands).

-When you are registered as a client at NPI, we will create a file for you.
-The file contains your personal data, treatment plan, and notes about the course of the treatment.
-Your file will not be kept any longer than necessary; the general retention period for client files is a minimum of 15 years.
-NPI takes care to ensure that your data is safely stored and that it does not get lost or end up in the hands of unauthorised individuals.
+When you are registered as a client at the NPI, we will create a file for you.
+This file contains your personal data, treatment plan as well as notes about your course of treatment.
+The general retention period for client files is at least 15 years; we will not keep your file for any longer than necessary.
+The NPI takes great care to ensure that your data is safely stored and that it does not get lost or end up in the hands of unauthorised parties.

-It is important to us at NPI that we treat you as effectively and efficiently as possible.
+It is important to us at the NPI that we provide you with effective and efficient treatment.
 In the interest of your treatment it is sometimes necessary for your therapist to share information from your file with another Arkin colleague.
-This only occurs if it is deemed necessary and if it contributes to finding a fitting solution for you.
-Of course this exchange of information will always be discussed with you, because we attach great importance to a transparent way of working.
+This only occurs if it is deemed necessary and if it contributes to finding an appropriate solution for you.
+Our commitment to transparency means that this exchange of information will always be discussed with you.

-You have the right to inspect your own file.
-You can also request a correction of information if you believe this is factually incorrect or irrelevant.
-You can ask your therapist if you wish to inspect your file.
-If you wish to obtain a copy of your file then please submit a request in writing.
+You have the right to access your personal file.
+You can also request rectification of any information you believe may be factually incorrect or irrelevant.
+You can ask your therapist if you wish to access your file.
+You can obtain a copy of your file by submitting a request in writing.